 What we are doing

 This army, led by Joseph Kony, forced children to commit atrocities, which have left deep, debilitating wounds in their lives.
 Short-term reception centres were set up to meet these children’s immediate needs and reunite them with their families.
 There is very little in place now, however, to assist with their ongoing struggles and that is why we are establishing a long-term response to this injustice.
-We will provide ex-child soldiers with vocational training alongside therapy and care, acknowledging the deep trauma they have suffered.
+We provide ex-child soldiers with vocational training alongside therapy and care, acknowledging the deep trauma they have suffered.

 How we are doing it

-Third Hope weaves learning and therapy into the daily life of the ex-child soldiers who come to the village in the following ways.
+Third Hope weaves learning and therapy into the daily life of the ex-child soldiers who come to the Model Farm in the following ways.
 We offer two to three years of vocational training during which they learn and work in a caring, healing community.
-We will then help support them in finding employment and monitor their progress for the first few years in the workplace.
+We then help support them in finding employment and monitor their progress for the first few years in the workplace.

 Vocational training: A vision for the future

 One of the keys to hope is being able to imagine a future.
 True vocational training is more than teaching people a skill.
 Alongside a vocation we hope to instil a vision of how the world could be if we respect and care for one another and our environment.
 We are in the process of setting up enterprises in the village that model a fair and better future.

 “Education is what remains after one has forgotten everything he learned in school.”